The Boys in the Pits

 July 5, 1985

-The trading pits on LaSalle Street are mostly idle these days, but in their heyday tourists on their Chicago trip used to pile into the visitors gallery to watch, the way they stood to watch the running of the bulls when they stopped at Pamplona.
+The trading pits on LaSalle Street are mostly idle these days, but in their heyday tourists on their Chicago trip used to pile into the visitors gallery to watch the action below, the way they stood to watch the running of the bulls when they stopped at Pamplona.
 The spectacle was much the same.

 Reviewed: The New Gatsbys: Fortunes and Misfortunes of Commodities Traders by Bob Tamarkin, William Morrow & Company, 1985